An Overview of Breaststroke

 • During the glide phase, your legs should be streamlined and under the surface of the water.

-• With your ankles close together.
+• With your ankles close together and feet pointed.

 Key components of an effective breaststroke leg kick